Kazauwa/cloud-computing-lab-work/README.md

       - db

 ```
+You are free to choose any other database, just be sure to read instructions in official repository.

 Do not forget to set up **config.py**!
 You need to specify telegram bot token and database credentials from docker-compose.yml.
 This can be done via respective environment variables or config.py can be edited directly.